nair0lf32/alx-pre_course/README.md

 # Alx-Pre_Course

 A repository made for the Alx git project.

+first update incoming!